Maxlitv/react-fit/README.md

 Moreover, you can see that I've suggested layout for tablet devices as well.

+## Improvements/Suggestions to make app better

+It would be nice to improve graph element - so it would dynamically appear/put dots on specific spots and etc.

+Moreover, it will be fun to add some nice animations to "Personal summary" section.

+Also, i guess it wil be fun to make Calendar element to be clickable.
+So let's say each day represents amount of kilos lost.

+And as the final thing - i'd add a modal box when clicking on a "Start" CTAs with email input, so it will be kinda a dymanic web app.

 ## Available Scripts

 Intro to this project - will apear later.